gloriadevi/Matillion/README.md

-This guide shows the user how to create an account with Matillion.
+This guide provides instructions for users on creating an account with Matillion.